hpesoj/gsl-pointers/README.md

 ### Disclaimer

 This proposal does _not_ suggest that the replacement of _all_ uses of pointers in modern C++ should be recommended.
 Low-level implementations and legacy code bases will inevitably still use pointers.
-We are instead proposing that _strongly typed_ alternatives to `T*` should be provided and recommended by the guidelines.
-However, we do not recommend that static analysis tools flag all instances of `T*` for replacement.
+We are instead proposing that _strongly typed_ alternatives to `T*` should be provided and recommended by the guidelines, especially for new high-level code.
+We do not recommend that static analysis tools flag all instances of `T*` for replacement.
 In fact, in the discussion of [pointer annotation](#annotation), we suggest that a bare `T*` _should_ be understood by static analysis tools to represent a single object.

 ## Contents